America's Biography

 Dance History

 I have been involved in one form of dance or another since I was four.
 I have studied ballet, jazz, hip hop, African, AfroCuban, ballroom and swing.
 I first saw Argentine Tango in 1994 in a Reed College ballroom class, but was intimidated by my lack of a partner and continued to study American/International Tango and other ballroom dances.
-I left Portland, Oregon in 1997 just as the tango explosion was starting up there and regret to this day only having danced one night in that city I lived in for FIVE years and is now known as one of the best places to dance tango in the US.
-Back in San Diego I rediscovered Argentine Tango in 1999 and found that tango was my true passion.
-All other dances paled in comparison and I did them less and less as time went on.
-I still take classes with visiting instructors both Argentine and American whenever I have the opporitunity since I feel like learning tango is a lifetime pursuit, that will never be finished.
+I left Portland, Oregon in 1997 just as the tango explosion was starting there and regret having left just before the development of that community as one of the best places to dance tango in the US.

 A tango changing influence for me was Robin Thomas, who is a delightful lead, an insightful teacher and a pretty nice guy.
-He also made me feel like it is not only permissable, but desirable, for a follower to be musical and have an influence on the lead.
+He made me feel like it is not only permissable, but desirable, for a follower to be musical and have an influence on the lead.
 Robin made me feel like the path I had chosen in tango was the right one and set me free to pursue it.

 Tango Addicts' 2009